inko-lang/inko/docs/source/getting-started/modules.md

 ---

 Inko programs are divided into many modules.
-A module is an Inko source file defining methods, classes, traits, constants, and more.
+A module is an Inko source file defining methods, types, traits, constants, and more.

 Modules and their symbols can be imported into other modules using the `import` keyword.
 For example, in the tutorials covered so far we've seen instances of